KubeRocketCI/docs/docs/user-guide/add-library.md

   ![Edit YAML](../assets/user-guide/components/library/library-yaml-edit.png "Edit YAML")

-To edit YAML in the minimal editor, turn on the **Use minimal editor** toggle in the upper-right corner of the **Create Application** dialog.
+To edit YAML in the minimal editor, turn on the **Use minimal editor** toggle in the upper-right corner of the **Create Library** dialog.

 To save the changes, select the **Save & Apply** button.